PracticalAutomationBuilds/hydroponics-monitor/docs/installation.md

 ## Updating an Existing Installation

-A tested update procedure will be added once the software release process has been finalised.
+The update procedure will be documented once the first upgrade between published releases has been tested.

+Until then, follow the instructions provided with the relevant release rather than assuming that a fresh-install procedure is suitable for updating an existing system.